Azure/azure-orbital-integration/tcp-to-blob/README.md

 TCP to BLOB is a kubernetes service that provides a TCP endpoint to receive [Azure Orbital Ground Station (AOGS)](https://docs.microsoft.com/en-us/azure/orbital/overview) satellite downlink data and persists it in Azure BLOB Storage.
 This doc shows you how to deploy this architecture into Azure using the resources and code in this repository.

-## Prerequisites

-Consider using Bash on [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) which meets all prerequisites without the need to install anything on your computer.

-- Mac OR Unix-like environment with Bash compatible shell.
-- NodeJS LTS (16 or later) - Type `node version` to check version.
-- Azure subscription access.
-- [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - Type `az` or `az -h` for Azure info.
-- [AKS CLI](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli): `az aks install-cli`.
-The deployment scripts use [kubectl](https://kubernetes.io/docs/tasks/tools/) (not AKS CLI) but it's probably safest to use the `kubectl` that comes with the AKS CLI. - Type `kubectl` for information.
-  -If a warning/error shows up that looks like the PATH variable isn't set correctly, try [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
-- (optional) Docker - Type `docker` for information.\

 ## High level components - Informational

 - Vnet with subnets including: